-§ 1 Purpose of the academic programme and examinations
+§ 1 Purpose of the academic programme and examination

-- (1) The objective of the International Master's degree programme in Art History and Museology is the study of the history of the visual arts, architecture, applied arts, photography and modern media in European cultures from early medieval times until the present, as well as the study of museology. - (2) The purpose of the Master of Arts examination is to assess whether students have an overview of the interconnections within their subject, have the ability to apply in-depth academic methods and knowledge, and are able to work independently according to sound, academic principles. - (3) Admission to the academic programme is subject to separate admissions regulations.
+- (1) The Master's degree programme Religious Studies focuses on the religious traditions and constellations of former and current cultures and imparts the necessary theories, methods and techniques to study these religions.
+In addition to broadening their general religio-historical and methodological horizon, students in the Master's degree programme will also acquire indepth knowledge in a specialist field and develop the foundation for their own research work. - (2) The purpose of the Master of Arts examinations is to assess whether students have an overview of the interconnections within their subject, have the ability to apply in-depth academic methods and knowledge, and are able work independently following sound academic principles. - (3) Admission to the academic programme is subject to separate admissions regulations.